 Research

 My dissertation develops a novel framework for understanding how moral considerations might bear on our epistemic practices.
 I propose that certain epistemic statuses (e.g., being a testifier, being an expert) ground a moral entitlement to a kind of respect.
-This respect in turn provides others with a pro tanto moral reason to believe the things we say.
+This respect in turn provides others with a pro tanto moral reason to accept, to varying degrees of strength, the things we say.

 Current Projects